 - Chocolate Glaze for Doughnuts or Maple Glaze for Doughnuts, optional

-- In a small saucepan, bring cider to a rapid boil; cook over high heat until cider is reduced by half, about 12 minutes.
+- In a small saucepan, bring cider to a rapid boil; cook over high heat until reduced by half, about 12 minutes.
 Cool completely.

 - In a large bowl, whisk flours, brown sugar, baking powder, salt, baking soda and spices.
 In a small bowl, whisk eggs, melted butter and cooled cider; stir into dry ingredients just until moistened (dough will be sticky).
 Refrigerate, covered, 1 hour or until firm enough to shape.

 - Divide dough in half.
 On a floured surface, pat each portion to 1/2-in. thickness; cut with a floured 3-in. doughnut cutter.

 - In an electric skillet or deep fryer, heat oil to 365°.
 Fry doughnuts, a few at a time, 1 minute on each side or until golden brown.
 Fry doughnut holes, a few at time, until golden brown and cooked through, about 1 minute on each side.
 Drain on paper towels; cool slightly.
 If desired, dip tops of doughnuts into glaze of your choice.
 Yield: 1 dozen doughnuts plus doughnut holes.

 Reviews forApple Cider Doughnuts